wp-plugins/evermore/Readme.txt

 === Evermore ===
+Contributors: bennettmcelwee
 Tags: extract,more,abbreviate,short
-Contributors: bennettmcelwee
+Requires at least: 1.5
+Tested up to: 2.2
+Stable tag: 2.2

 Evermore automatically abbreviates all posts when they appear on a multiple-post page such as the main blog page.

+== Description ==

-It has the same effect as putting  <!--more--> after the first paragraph of every post.
+Evermore automatically abbreviates all posts when they appear on a multiple-post page such as the main blog page.
+It has the same effect as putting &lt;!--more--&gt; after the first paragraph of every post.
 All formatting and HTML tags are preserved in the abbreviated post.

-If the post already has a <!--more--> in it, then this plugin does nothing to it and the existing <!--more--> will behave as usual.
+If the post already has a &lt;!--more--&gt; in it, then this plugin does nothing to it and the existing &lt;!--more--&gt; will behave as usual.

-If you want to disable the plugin for any specific post, then include the codeword <!--nevermore--> in the post.
+If you want to disable the plugin for any specific post, then include the codeword &lt;!--nevermore--&gt; in the post.
 This won't show up in the post, but it will prevent the post from being abbreviated by Evermore.

+To change the length of the preview that Evermore creates, log in to your WordPress administration console and go to Options, then click Evermore.
+You will see the Evermore configuration screen where you can set the following options.

+* The number of paragraphs each preview should contain
+* The minimum length of the preview
+  Sometimes, the first paragraph of a post can be very short (just a short sentence, or a picture).
+This option allows you to add extra paragraphs to make the preview a more reasonable length.
+* Where to put the “read more” link — either at the end of the last paragraph, or on a new line by itself

 == Installation ==